Live Nation Entertainment

-Live Nation Entertainment is an American global entertainment company that was founded in 2010 following the merger of Live Nation and Ticketmaster.
-The company promotes, operates, and manages ticket sales for live entertainment in the United States and internationally.
-It also owns and operates entertainment venues, and manages the careers of music artists.
+Live Nation Entertainment, Inc. is an American multinational entertainment company that was founded in 2010 following the merger of Live Nation and Ticketmaster.
+It continues to operate both brands as subsidiary companies, promoting and managing ticket sales for live entertainment internationally.
+It also owns and operates entertainment venues and manages the careers of music artists.

 The company has faced widespread criticism over its central role in the consolidation of the live events industry, allegations that it proactively engages in anti-competitive practices, poor handling of the ticket sale process for highly popular events, and injuries and deaths that have occurred at many of its events.